hpcugent/hanythingondemand/docs/Connecting_to_web_UIs.rst

       IdentityFile ~/.ssh/id_rsa

 Make sure to point it to your ssh private key (``~/.ssh/id_rsa`` in this example).
 If you only have a single private key, this line can be dropped.
+Adjust ``vsc40000`` to your own VSC username.

 .. _ssh_tunnel_client_configuration_windows: